7174Andy/7174Andy.github.io/_pages/about.md

 # Why Computer Engineering?

 The first time I encountered the concept of coding was when I was in middle school learning Scratch.
 This is when I fell in love with programming.
 Then, I started learning programming through AP Computer Science when I was in high school.
-Now, as a scollege student, I am still exploring the wide wonderland of programming with the passion of education and longlasting dream of becoming an ML engineer.
+Now, as a scollege student, I am still exploring the wide wonderland of programming with the passion of learning and the longlasting dream of becoming an ML engineer.